robinhood/faust/docs/userguide/streams.rst

 The stream *needs to be iterated over* to be processed, it will not be active until you do.

-When iterated over the stream produces :ref:`events <guide-events>`.
+When iterated over the stream produces :ref:`events <stream-events>`.

 An event can either be a deserialized :class:`~faust.models.base.Model`,: